Symplectic conjectures for sums of divisor functions and explorations of an orthogonal regime: The conjectures

 \section{The conjectures}

-In this section we explain how we have reached Conjecture \ref{conj:symp-square} and formulate conjectures for the Gaussian integers inspired by the setting considered by Rudnick and Waxman \cite{Rudnick-Waxman} as well as Theorem 1.2 from \cite{KuperbergLalin} and Theorem \ref{thm:ortho-intro} from this article.
+In this section we explain how we have reached Conjecture \ref{conj:symp-square} and formulate a conjecture for the Gaussian integers inspired by the setting considered by Rudnick and Waxman \cite{Rudnick-Waxman} as well as Theorem 1.2 from \cite{KuperbergLalin}.

 The integral \eqref{eq:intsym} can be rewritten as

 under the condition $n\leq 2gk$, where

 and $\deg(P)=2g+1$.